codicate/geet/readme.md

 - refactor cli parser error handling using ?
 - refactor command handling code to be a group of helper functions, no more enums
 - when we make a new commit, we only change HEAD to point to it.
 We need to make the current branch to point to it as well

+# known bugs

+- add/remove treats path with "./" prefix as unique from the same path without it
+- status command treats empty files the same, because empty content gets hashed to the same value